deltachat/deltachat-pages/en/help.md

 lots of chat messages in the inbox, double notifications, accidentally deleted emails.

+Note, that [Push notifications](#instant-delivery) are not supported by classic e-mail servers.

 ### Does Delta Chat work with _my_ e-mail-provider?